Malibu Creek State Park

 Malibu Creek State Park is a state park of California, United States, preserving the Malibu Creek canyon in the Santa Monica Mountains.
 The 8215 acre park was established in 1974.
 Opened to the public in 1976, the park is also a component of Santa Monica Mountains National Recreation Area.
+The site of a village called Talepop has been uncovered by archaeologists in the northeast corner of the park.
+The Chumash were most famous for their wood plank canoes, which they used to travel the coastline for hundreds of miles.

 Geography

 Malibu Creek State Park stretches from below Malibou Lake in the west to Piuma Road in the east.
 It follows the creek down to the Pacific Ocean and includes the Adamson House and creek's mouth in the Malibu Lagoon at the beach.
 Tapia Park has recently been incorporated as a subunit of the park.
 The park includes three natural preserves: 730 acre Liberty Canyon, 300 acre Udell Gorge, and 1920 acre Kaslow Preserve.

+Geology

+The Santa Monica Mountains formed ten million years ago.
+Faults thrust it out of the ocean in an east-west transverse range.
+Volcanic activity created the crags that are seen along the south side of Malibu Creek.
+The Conejo Volcanics formed Goat Buttes and Brent’s Mountain.